-Are you or someone you know in crisis? ...You probably know what to do, but just to remind you…reach out to someone you know, phone 911, go to your hospital emergency department, or contact a crisis line at:
+You or someone you know in crisis? ...You probably already know what to do but just a reminder…reach out to someone you know, phone 911, go to your hospital emergency department, or contact a crisis line at:

 BC 211 – Nonprofit providing information and referral for community, government and social services in BC.
-Publicly Funded.
+Non-profit.

 Canadian Mental Health Association – Mental health information and listings of BC resources.
 Non-profit.

 Disability Alliance BC: Providing support for those dealing with disabilities, including assistance completing applications for disability benefits.
 Non-profit.

 First Nations Health Authority funding for mental health benefits.
 Publicly Funded.